 Wedge cut is my favorite way to prepare sweet potatoes on the grill, however sweet potato slices are just as simple to prepare.
 Either way, you’ll cut wedges and slices to about 1/2″ (1.3cm) thick.

-Choosing generally depends on how you want to devour these delicious and nourishing potatoes.
+Choosing generally depends on how you want to devour these tasty potatoes.
 I find wedges to be more of a finger food while the slices are better enjoyed with a fork.

 - Second, whip up a dipping sauce while the potatoes are boiling